DaniloXiao/BEV-RoadSeg/README.md

 ## Introduction
 This is a repository based on `SNE-Roadseg`, including` Python onnx and tensorRT API` versions.
 For source code and paper, see: https://github.com/hlwang1124/SNE-RoadSeg.

-In this repo, we provide the training and testing setup for the `Ouster-OS1-128 Lidar Road Dataset`, you can replace it with KITTI Dataset.
+ We provide the training and testing setup for the `Ouster-OS1-128 Lidar Road Dataset`, you can replace it with KITTI Dataset.

 <p align="center">
 <img src="doc/roadseg.gif" width="60%"/>